Code of Conduct

 No conflicts of interest

 Personal conflicts of interest are to be avoided.
 Each individual employee is required to inform their line manager, the Executive Management Board or the Compliance Officer of any conceivable, existing or suspected conflicts of interest.
 This applies equally to a conflict of interest that comes to light in relation to someone closely associated with the employee.
-Associated persons includes spouses, registered civil partners, children, parents and any other relatives.
+Associated persons include spouses, registered civil partners, children, parents and any other relatives.
 Even the impression that business activities might be compromised by a conflict of interest to generate a monetary, economic or other advantage or benefit for themselves or a third party must under all circumstances be avoided.
 In connection with this, authorization is required for any secondary occupations.
 This ensures that potential conflicts of interest can be recognized and avoided.

 Ethical and legal misconduct